Skip to Content

 Forecast Discussion

-Light morning winds and pollutant carryover from the previous day in Far West Texas could result in the daily PM2.5/PM10 AQI netting out in the lower end of the "Moderate" range in parts of the El Paso area.
+Slightly elevated urban fine particulate background levels over portions of far West Texas associated with light winds could raise the daily PM2.5 AQI to the lower end of the "Moderate" range in parts of the El Paso area.

-Otherwise and elsewhere across the state, moderate winds, mild temperatures, and/or lower incoming background levels should help keep air quality in the "Good" range for most areas.
+Otherwise across the state, moderate to strong winds, hot temperatures, and/or lower incoming background levels should help keep air quality in the "Good" range in most spots.

 Envelope icon for e-mail sign up Sign up for email updates